AltahhanAi/Data_Science/docs/content/unit4/04_4_learning_from_probabilistic_perspective.md

 **In this section we will discuss the link between minimising a loss function and probability theory, to see how learning can take a probabilistic perspective.**

-We will also establish links with a particular probabilistic framework namely the Bayesian framework for learning.
-This lesson and its subsections can be safely skipped, without consequences on other sections or future sections in the module.
-Similar material will be also covered in some form in the Machine Learning module.
+We will also establish links with a particular probabilistic framework, namely the Bayesian framework for learning.
+This lesson and its subsections provide additional information to support future modules, but it is not necessary to understand in detail in order to progress with this module.
+As such, you may wish to skim read the material now, and return to it in more detail later on.

 ## Minimising least squares loss via maximising the likelihood

-In conventional probability, that you have studied in high school mostly, we *assume* that the data has a specific distribution like Gaussian or Beta etc. and we use this *assumption* to calculate the probability of an even.
+In conventional probability, we *assume* that the data has a specific distribution like Gaussian or Beta etc. and we use this *assumption* to calculate the probability of an event.
 But what if we want to do the other way round?
 What if we want to evaluate our *assumption*?
 What if we want to evaluate the likelihood that the given data has actually the assumed distribution?
 We will bootstrap and use the same concepts of probability to come up with a measure that quantify this concept.
 We call this quantity the *likelihood*.

 ### What is likelihood?